google/go-cloud/internal/docs/pubsub/design.md

 ### Driver implementer’s perspective
 Adding support for a new pubsub system involves two main steps:

-1. Write the driver, implementing the interfaces in the github.com/go-cloud/pubsub/driver package.
-The new driver could be located at github.com/go-cloud/pubsub/$newsystem/driver.
+1. Write the driver, implementing the interfaces in the `github.com/go-cloud/pubsub/driver` package.
+The new driver could be located at `github.com/go-cloud/pubsub/${newsystem}/driver`.
-2. Write the concrete implementation, including publisher.New to construct a pubsub.Publisher and subscriber.New to construct a pubsub.Subscriber.
-These constructors could be located at github.com/go-cloud/pubsub/$newsystem/publisher and github.com/go-cloud/pubsub/$newsystem/subscriber.
+2. Write the concrete implementation, including `publisher.New` to construct a `pubsub.Publisher` and `subscriber.New` to construct a `pubsub.Subscriber`.
+These constructors should be located at `github.com/go-cloud/pubsub/$newsystem/publisher` and `github.com/go-cloud/pubsub/$newsystem/subscriber`.

 The driver interfaces are batch-oriented because some pubsub systems can more efficiently deal with batches of messages than with one at a time.
 Streaming was considered but it does not appear to provide enough of a performance gain to be worth the additional complexity of supporting it across different pubsub systems.

-The driver interfaces will be located in the github.com/google/go-cloud/pubsub/driver package and will look something like this:
+The driver interfaces will be located in the `github.com/google/go-cloud/pubsub/driver` package and will look something like this:

 ```go
 type Message struct {